TO BE English contractions – present tense

 A: Dale wasn’t at the meeting this morning, was he?

-B: Don’t you know?
-You weren’t at the meeting this morning?
+B: You don’t know?
+You weren’t at the meeting either?

 A: Jason was telling everyone about the time he met Arnold Schwarzenegger at the shopping mall.

 B: He’s not telling that old story again, is he?
 I’ve listened to that story 50 times already!

 - I’ll see you later tonight at the party.

 - he/she/it will – he’ll she’ll it’ll

 - I spoke with Nancy this afternoon she said she’ll be there.